JonathanMcIntosh0/SquirrelAIConcept/README.md

 The world mainly consists of trees, garbage cans and nuts.
 - Each squirrel gets assigned a unique Home Tree (where they are spawned).
 - Each tree continuously spawns nuts in intervals until it reaches a maximum capacity.
 - Each garbage can is either empty (grey) or full (black) and flips between states after a delay.
+(Turns Red while squirrel is trapped)

 ## Actions
 Squirrels can do the following actions:
 - Pick up nut
 - Investigate garbage can: If can is full then add garbage to inventory.
-If can is empty then squirrel gets trapped for a while.
+If can is empty then squirrel gets trapped for a while (Red can).
 - Store inventory: If at home tree, it can empty its inventory.
 - Hide: Climb up tree and wait